-Although the APD appears to consider neither consent nor performance of a contract are available legal basis for the processing of TC String by IAB Europe, it seems legitimate interest could constitute an adequate legal basis: the APD considers that capturing users' approval and preferences to ensure and demonstrate users have validly consented to or not objected to advertising purposes may be considered a legitimate interest, and that the information processed in a TC String is limited to data strictly necessary to achieve the intended purpose.
-However, it notes that users must be informed about their preferences being stored in the form of a TC String, and provided with a way to exercise the right to object to such storage/processing.
+The APD appears to not consider consent or performance of a contract provide legal basis for the processing of TC Strings by IAB Europe.

+However, it seems the APD would consider legitimate interest to be an adequate legal basis: the APD considers that capturing users' approval and preferences to ensure and demonstrate valid consent to advertising purposes may be considered a legitimate interest.
+This is, in part, based on the fact that the APD explicitly states that, in its view, the information processed in a TC String is strictly limited to data strictly necessary to achieve the intended purpose.
+However, it notes that users must be informed about their preferences being stored in the form of a TC String and provided with a way to exercise the right to object to such storage/processing.
+This would, as indicated above, result in additional user disclosures and controls in consent prompts.